 Define your purpose and topic

 Discussing the purpose and topic of a book is important for writers.
 It defines the message intended by the writer and what the book is about.
-For example, if you’re writing a book on how to resolve conflicts with friends and family members, this will define your purpose and topic of the book.
+For example, let’s assume you’re writing a book on how to resolve conflicts with friends and family members.
+This will define the purpose and topic of the book.

 Once you have decided on the general idea of what you will write about, think about the approach that best fits your writing style and expression.
 Try combining viewpoints you will represent, the tone in which you will express, etc. Also, think about how you will lay out the information in a way that is most interesting and simple for your target audience.